Genrevvv/SocialMD/README.md

    - Support markdown in posts ✅
    - Load newsfeed ✅ (Only load user's post for now)
 4. User Interaction System
+   - Confirm and delete friend request✅
-   - Add friend
+   - Send and cancel friend request ✅
    - Remove friend
    - React to posts
    - Comment on posts
 5. Responsive Design